Connect with us

 I loved being home with them, and the freedom that working from home has given me.

-I had to go pick up a book for my son the other day from the middle school, and I just took a break to get it.
+The other day I had to go pick up a book for my son from middle school, and I just took a break to get it.

 It doesn’t matter what time I schedule everyone’s eye doctor appointments because I can take a break.

-I tried explaining to her that I am not working more hours.
+I tried explaining to her that I was not working more hours.

-The difference is that instead of being gone for eight hours; I am now sitting at the computer, and because she can see me, she wants me to do all these things.
+The difference is that I’m not gone for eight hours; I am now sitting at the computer, and because she can see me, she wants me to do things.

-Then she gets upset when I tell her that I can not right now because I am working.
+Then she gets upset when I tell her that I can’t because I am working.

 I do say this to her multiple times a day, so I can why she feels like that is all I do, but she doesn’t seem to understand that before, I would be gone for eight hours a day.